jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 <paper-toast id="toast2" fitInto="container0" text="This fits perfectly!"></paper-toast>
 ```

-Finally, to style the toast set the CSS properties `--paper-toast-background-color` and `--paper-toast-color` on the `id` of the toast in the stylesheet.
+Finally, to color the toast the library provides the two CSS properties, `--paper-toast-background-color` and `--paper-toast-color`.

 ### Notable Features & Details
-The Polymer `<paper-toast>` library comes built with a lot attributes for granular control, and I explore some of these attributes and design choices in this section.

 #### Permits Custom HTML
-`<paper-toast>` allso the developer to customize the contents of the toast with custom HTML passed in as children.
+`<paper-toast>` also the developer to customize the contents of the toast with custom HTML passed in as children.

 #### Intuitive Positioning
 `horizontalAlign` and `verticalAlign` provide attributes to position the toast intuitively.